TheJacksonLaboratory/singularity-workshop/episodes/03-singularity-pull-hello-world.md

 org.opencontainers.image.version: R-4.2.1
 ```

-The Rocker github provided alot of detail about the builds.
+The Rocker github provided a lot of detail about the builds.

 ### Citations and Notes